 Fortunately, the news about sugar addiction isn’t all bad.

-In addition the discovery and elimination of personal trigger foods can bring even better appetite management, weight control, and self esteem.
+In addition, the discovery and elimination of personal trigger foods can improve appetite management, weight control, and self-esteem.

 Is this the solution to the depression-food addiction cycle of sadness?

-More researchers, doctors, and sufferers are realizing that it is helpful to get off of the sugar/flour/excess food merry go round for good.
 In the past, the clinical position has been that healthy eating consists of being able to eat all foods in reasonable amounts.
 That meant that abstinence couldn’t be the goal.
+More researchers, doctors, and sufferers are realizing that getting off the sugar/flour/excess food merry-go-round for good is helpful.